anmolnegi09/Music-player/README.md

-i will write later ✌️
+i will write it later ✌️